 Three Steps to Becoming a Psychologist in Alabama

 To become a licensed psychologist in Alabama, there are three main steps you will need to take.
 You will need to complete educational prerequisites, which include a bachelor’s degree followed by a doctoral degree in psychology (you may also choose to earn an optional master’s degree during this process).
+There are various psychology schools in Alabama to help you meet this requirement.
 Then you will be able to start the formal application process, including submitting an application for licensure to the Board and passing national and state psychology exams.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step for all future psychologists is to earn a bachelor’s degree in any subject; you do not have to major in psychology for this degree.
 Both Bachelor of Arts (BA) and Bachelor of Science (BS) degrees will fulfill this requirement.
 These degrees usually take four years (120 credits) to finish if you are enrolled full-time.